sigma0-dev/zkbitcoin/README.md

 ## Usage

+### Installation

-### Requirements
+### Circom/snarkjs

 We build on top of the well-known [circom](https://github.com/iden3/circom)/[snarkjs](https://github.com/iden3/snarkjs) stack.

+### Bitcoin wallet

 On top that, you'll need your own Bitcoin node/wallet.
 This application will perform queries to your node/wallet in order to fund your zkapp transactions.

 All the following commands expects the following environment variables to be set so that it can communicate with your node/wallet: